Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 After the ceremony takes place, errors must be corrected by an amendment.

-The marriage officiant cannot correct any information that was provided when the marriage licence was issued.
+The person performing the marriage ceremony cannot correct any information that was provided when the marriage licence was issued.

 Edmonton, Alberta T5J 4W7